Blue-Pendrive/gift/README.md

 THANK YOU SM !!!!!!

-gift from my friend @YipeMuitasAura!!!
+gift from my friend @YipeMingosMimos !!